-- 3 Level the stopcock valve to the patient's phlebostatic axis position according to the instructions for use. - 4 Open the stopcock valve to measure atmospheric pressure. - button located on the screen.
+- 3 Level the stopcock value to the patient's phlebostatic axis position according to the instructions for use. - 4 Open the stopcock valve to measure atmospheric pressure. - 5 Press and hold the physical zero button -0- directly on the pressure cable, or touch the zero button 10-0- located on the screen.
 When zeroing is complete, a tone sounds, and the message "Zeroed" appears with the time and date.
-The zero button LED will stop blinking and turn off once zeroing is completed successfully. - 6 Confirm stable zero pressure and turn stopcock such that sensor is reading patient intravascular pressure. - 7 Touch the home icon to begin monitoring. - 8 Touch the settings icon → Select Screens tab to select the desired monitoring screen view. - 9 Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 10 Touch within a parameter tile to adjust Alarms/Targets.
+The zero button LED will stop blinking and turn off once zeroing is completed successfully.

-Advanced features available while monitoring with the HemoSphere pressure cable include the Acumen Hypotension Prediction Index (HPI) software feature and the Acumen assisted fluid management (AFM) software feature.
+- 6 Confirm stable zero pressure and turn stopcock such that sensor is reading patient intravascular pressure. - 7 Touch the home icon A to begin monitoring. - 8 Touch the settings icon Sclect Screens tab Sclect Screens tab select Screens to select the desired monitoring screen view. - 9 Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 10 Touch within a parameter tile to adjust Alarms/Targets. - NOTE Advanced features available while monitoring with the HemoSphere pressure cable include the Acumen Hypotension Prediction Index (HPI) software feature and the Acumen assisted fluid management (AFM) software feature.
 The Acumen AFM software feature utilizes an additional cable, the Acumen AFM cable, while in fluid meter mode.
-For more information on monitoring with these software features see Acumen Hypotension Prediction Index (HPI) Software Feature on page 244 and Assisted Fluid Management on page 283.
+For more information on monitoring with these software features see Acumen Hypotension Prediction Index (HPI) Software Feature on page 245 and Assisted Fluid Management on page 284.